Tinatin Kavlashvili

 Tinatin Kavlashvili (born 9 February 1987) is a Georgian former professional tennis player.
 She had a short comeback in May 2022, at the $25k tournament in Tbilisi, Georgia.

-Kavlashvili, a right-handed player, reached a career-high ranking of 479 in the world and won two singles titles and one doubles title on tournaments of the ITF Women's Circuit.
-She appeared in 12 Fed Cup ties for Georgia, between 2003 and 2005, with an overall win-loss record of 8–9.
+Kavlashvili, a right-handed player, reached a career-high ranking of 479 in the world and won two singles titles and one doubles title on the ITF Women's Circuit.
+She appeared in twelve Fed Cup ties for Georgia between 2003 and 2005, with an overall win-loss record of 8–9.